-Tess Stovall, left, executive director of the Tennessee Public Charter School Commission, and Ashley Thomas, general counsel, at a recent hearing for American Classical Schools in Rutherford County.
+Tess Stovall, left, executive director of the Tennessee Public Charter School Commission, and Ashley Thomas, general counsel, at a Sept.
+2022 hearing for American Classical Schools in Rutherford County.
 (Photo: Justin Kanew/Tennessee Holler)

 Gov. Bill Lee and Hillsdale College President Larry Arnn are taking their lumps after affiliate American Classical Education withdrew requests Thursday for three charter schools in Tennessee.